-To get a better understanding of the most drastic changes currently transpiring, NEOGOV surveyed hundreds of government HR leaders to see what new policies have either already been enacted or are coming down the pike.
+To get a better understanding of the most drastic public sector policy changes currently transpiring, NEOGOV surveyed hundreds of government HR leaders to see what new policies have either already been enacted or are coming down the pike.
 Here are the three biggest themes affecting local and county government HR policies:

 1. Improved flexibility

 "Flexibility" was a key phrase in many of our survey respondents' planned changes for 2021, particularly surrounding work from home policies and paid sick leave.
 Owing to the COVID-19 pandemic, government workforces were forced to become more nimble around remote working and time off for health reasons -- and rose to the occasion.